 State of Alaska > Department of Education & Early Development > Alaska

-State Council on the Arts > Arts in Education
+State Council on the Arts > Artist in School

 The Artists in Schools program is supported by the State of Alaska and the National Endowment for the Arts with additional funding from the Rasmuson Foundation.
-Artists in Schools (AIS) residencies should provide arts experiences and training for students, teachers, and the greater community.
-Successful applicants will demonstrate how a residency will augment the arts curriculum and the Alaska State Content Standards for Art, connect to other core curricula, include a professional development opportunity for teachers in integrating the residency discipline into future teaching, and create engagement between the school and community.
+Artists in Schools (AIS) residencies should provide high quality arts experiences and training for students, teachers, and the greater community.
+Successful applicants will:

-An AIS School Guide is available on the Artist in Schools page of this website at to help with planning the residency and applying for the AIS grant.
+An AIS School Guide is available online at and can help in planning your residency and applying for a grant.

 Successful applicants serve as chief sponsor, designer and coordinator of the program.
-Technical assistance in the form of artist contract templates and procedure guidelines are available from the Alaska State Council on the Arts.
+Technical assistance in the form of artist contract templates, procedure guidelines, etc. are available from the Alaska State Council on the Arts staff.
 If your district/school has not applied for an AIS grant in the past you MUST contact the program director, Laura Forbes, at ; (907) 269-6682 or toll free in Alaska at 1 (888) 278-7424.

 Deadlines for submission are April 15 (for the following school year) and November 1 (for the current school year).
 Applications and guidelines are available online at .
 Please read all the guidelines and information carefully.
 If you have questions, please call or email the AIS program director.